Ganesha Subramanya: Plot

 He is woken up the next morning, by the ringing doorbell.
 The story-telling landlord tells Ganesha that he had, accidentally (or intentionally), exchanged the keys.
 Ganesha gets his keys, hurries to the bedroom and unlocks it, only to see the "unconscious" girl in a white shroud and her wet clothes lying in a heap, along with a poison bottle.

 Ganesha wakes her up by sprinkling water on her face.
 The girl, Vasantha, puts on an innocent look and seeks his help in getting fresh clothes to wear.
 This makes Ganesha enter a ladies' dress centre, nervously, to buy her a fresh dress set.
 Ganesha collides with one of his office staff member (Dingri Nagaraj) and hastily exits the shop.
 Ganesha is further put into a funny situation when he is about to hurry up the stairs to hand the dress to Vasantha, when the story-telling landlord arrives at his door, asking for a follow-up of his story.

 Vasantha, faking impatience, asks him to hand over the dress.
-She then asks him for help fasten the hooks of her dress along her back.
-Unnoticed by Ganesha as he reluctantly fastens her dress hooks, Vasantha smiles broadly.
+She then asks him to help fasten the hooks of her dress along her back.
+Unnoticed by Ganesha as he reluctantly fastens the hooks on her dress, Vasantha smiles broadly.
 All these are Vasantha's plans that succeed, but she expertly hides her delight.
 Vasantha softens up Ganesha, keeping a bottle of poison solely as an emotional blackmailing ploy.

-Vasantha surely knows Ganesha is not really a sanyasi type because he showed empathy and tried to help her when she was unconscious (this was a logic argued by the story-telling landlord previously).
+Vasantha surely knows Ganesha is not really a celibate type of guy because he showed empathy and tried to help her when she was unconscious (this was a logic argued by the story-telling landlord previously).

 Meanwhile, Subrahmanya returns from his course and is surprised and shocked to find the girl in the house.
 Subrahmanya too gets a taste of her emotional blackmailing drama.
-Upon the intervention and philosophising of the story-telling landlord, Subrahmanya convinces Ganesha accept the words of the story-telling landlord and stop behaving curtly with her, else she might commit suicide.
+Upon the intervention and philosophising of the story-telling landlord, Subrahmanya convinces Ganesha to accept the words of the story-telling landlord and stop behaving curtly with her, else she might commit suicide.
 Ganesha reluctantly agrees.

 Vasantha starts helping with all the household chores and preparing food, which the brothers had been doing themselves all these years.
 The brothers initially refuse to converse with her, bound by their celibacy oath.
 Vasantha's another round of emotional drama makes Subrahmanya snatch the poison and convince Ganesha that they should talk to her going forward.